feerposser/docker-env-list-tutorial/readme.md

 <br>

 ## Why using .env files in our projects?
-When we start to learn programming, commonly the basics tutorials for web dev show us the secrets in the project just like `SECRET=mysecretpasswordforcript`.
+When we start to learn programming, commonly the basics tutorials for web dev show us the secrets in the project just like `SECRET=mysecretpasswordforcript` inside the main code.
 We run the project and everything is fine.
 And that's ok.
 But when we start to develop some more real world feature, this is not a good idea, mainly if the project it will be open source or be exposed for some other people inside or outside of the organization.

 Above that, when developing an open source application that will run in some production environment (many times also in dev environment), problably it will use some key or auth method for the external access.